April 25, 2026

 Join Us Live!

-More than a workshop, this is also an opportunity to connect with a vibrant community of fellow meditators, sharing the energy and support that comes from practicing together.
+This is also a great opportunity to connect with fellow meditators, sharing the energy and support that comes from practicing together.
 We strongly encourage you to join us in real time.
 However, if you’re unable to attend, recordings will be available for two months.

 MEET YOUR GUIDES